Cloud-CV/IDE/README.md

 6. Open http://localhost:8000/admin

-7. Login with credentials from step 4.
+7. Login with the credentials from step 4.

 8. Setting up Social Accounts in django admin